Franjrsierra18/Movie-app-Angular/README.md

-A movie app built with Angular and using the Moviedb API
+A movie app built with Angular and using the Moviedb API.

 Responsive Design and carousel implementation.

 ![](videotogif_2019.10.05_20.06.57.gif)

 Hamburguer menu, routing in Angular.